vsAtlantaModDev/vsAtlanta/README.md

 # Info
+Since all Friday Night Funkin' mods are required to be open source, we've uploaded our sourcecode to GitHub.

-This is an open source Friday Night Funkin' mod using the Kade Engine for improved charting.
+This is an Friday Night Funkin' mod using the Kade Engine for improved charting.

 Follow the links below for further instructuctions on setting the mod up.